 Nikon D750 versus Fujifilm X-E2

 The Nikon D750 and the Fujifilm X-E2 are two digital cameras that were revealed to the public, respectively, in September 2014 and October 2013.
 The D750 is a DSLR, while the X-E2 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (D750) and an APS-C sensor.
+The cameras are based on a full frame (D750) and an APS-C (X-E2) sensor.
 The Nikon has a resolution of 24.2 megapixel, whereas the Fujifilm provides 16 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Nikon D750 and the Fujifilm X-E2 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D750 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E2 is considerably smaller (39 percent) than the Nikon D750.
 Moreover, the X-E2 is substantially lighter (53 percent) than the D750.
 It is worth mentioning in this context that the D750 is splash and dust resistant, while the X-E2 does not feature any corresponding weather-sealing.